-New antidepressants have a fresh approach to treating depression and offer options when other medications may not work.
+New antidepressants, like esketamine and brexanolone, have a fresh approach to treating depression and offer options when other medications may not work.

 Serotonin reuptake inhibitors (SSRIs) changed the face of depression treatment with their arrival in the 1980s.
 They offered an improvement over older antidepressants, like tricyclics, because they had fewer side effects.